leanprover-community/lean4-samples/SimpleMonads/readme.md

 So we were able to influence the behavior of our program by passing some command line arguments and some logging state, and we added some exception handling and we did it all in a purely functional way using monads.
-Then we also showed how monad lifing makes functional decomposition nice and manageable.
+Then we also showed how monad chaining and lifing makes functional decomposition nice and manageable.